How to view past payments and purchases?

 There are several payment statuses.

 Waiting - waiting for the customer to send the payment.
-This is the initial status of each payment.
+The initial status of each payment.

 Confirming - the transaction is being processed on the blockchain.
-The status appears when NOWPayments detect the funds from the user on the blockchain.
+Appears when NOWPayments detect the funds from the user on the blockchain.

-Confirmed - the process has been confirmed by the blockchain.
+Confirmed - the process is confirmed by the blockchain.
 Customer’s funds have accumulated enough confirmations.

 Partially_paid - it shows that the customer sent the less than the actual price.
-It appears when the funds have arrived in your wallet.
+Appears when the funds have arrived in your wallet.

 Finished - the funds have reached your personal address and the payment is finished.

-Failed - the payment wasn't completed due to an error of some kind.
+Failed - the payment wasn't completed due to the error of some kind.

 Refunded - the funds were refunded back to the user.

-Expired - the user didn't send the funds to the specified address in the 24 hour time window.
+Expired - the user didn't send the funds to the specified address within 7 days after payment creation.